 Key challenges that we have worked on are the authentication and authorization workflow to share data, ensuring data reproducibility, ensuring patient privacy (via i2b2 and tools such as CTP) and semantic data integration.
 This work was done in a multidisciplinary team with people from Philips Research, The Hyve and various academic hospitals (such as VUmc, UMC, ErasmusMC and UMCG), and led by The Hyve.
 The integration, normalization, and alignment of data in i2b2 and tranSMART permits users from the CTMM disease projects to explore and share data very efficiently to formulate new research strategies.

 From January 2016 CTMM merged with TI Pharma to continue as Lygature and at the end of 2016 the TraIT foundation was formed to ensure the developed platform would persist for the future.

-Please get in contact to see how we can support your bioinformatics project.
+Please contact use using the form below, to see how we can support your bioinformatics project.